sjoerdvanderhoorn/babbelaar/README.md

 ## Troubleshooting

 **Can't send messages?**
+- Try the default LLM7.io service first (no API key required)
-- Check your OpenAI API key
+- If using OpenAI, check your API key
 - Ensure you have internet connection
-- Verify your API key has sufficient credits
+- If using OpenAI, verify your API key has sufficient credits

 **Translations not working?**
 - Make sure the conversation has started